Muskoka Watershed Council is a volunteer-based non-profit organization incorporated in 2019 with the mandate to champion watershed health.

 MWC is comprised of representatives from a wide range of stakeholders, including municipal, provincial and federal governments; lake and area ratepayer associations; local industry, academia, tourism, real estate and other interests from across our watersheds.

-MWC is governed by a set of Operating Procedures.
+MWC is governed by a set of By-laws and Policies & Procedures.

 Chair – PETER SALE, Academia